moooninjune/Cisco-Pkt-Tracer/README.md

     Edge(config)# ip nat inside source list list-id-number pool pool-name overload
     ```
 ---
-# Tips
+# Tips / Troubleshooting Tools

+1) `show` commands: help monitor installation behavior and normal network behavior, as well as isolate problem areas.

+2) `ping` command: help determine connectivity between devices.

+3) `trace` command: help determine the route by which packets reach their destination from one device to another.

-1) Use the `?` in the command prompt to remember any command you might've forgetten.
+4) Use the `?` in the command prompt to remember any command you might've forgetten.

-2) Check the connectivity using `ping` on the command prompt of any end-device.

-3) Check the up/down indicators (the green triangles) on Cisco Packet Tracer interfaces as they represent the **link status** of the network interface.
+5) Check the `up/down` indicators (the green triangles) on Cisco Packet Tracer interfaces as they represent the **link state** of the network interface.

     ```c
     // or using this command